OpenDSA/OpenDSA-DevStack/README.md

 5. Change template_LMSconf.json with your course name (e.g. CS3_LMSconf.json)
 6. Go to https://canvas.instructure.com and create a course using the same course code that you chose in the previous step.
 7. Go to the vagrant command terminal, cd to `OpenDSA`, and compile a book (e.g. make CS3).
 You will probably need to add a Makefile target, following the existing examples in the Makefile.
-8. If you get an error, try sudo pip install -r requirements.txt --upgrade. then compile a book again.
-10. If you want to go to the mysql terminal, type mysql -u root -proot

-## Alter django DB scheme

-How to create a new DB and sync OpenDSA with the new DB.

-1. Open models.py in the opendsa folder under ODSA-django
-2. Edit the described DB scheme as you wish
-3. Open conf.py in  ODSA-django folder
-4. Change the name field, which is the DB name
-5. Create a new database in the terminal e.g. mysql -uroot -proot -e "CREATE DATABASE opendsa"
-6. Grant a user in the terminal e.g. mysql -uroot -proot -e "GRANT ALL ON opendsa.* TO 'opendsa'@'localhost' IDENTIFIED BY 'opendsa'"
-7. Restart the mysql server
-   sudo service mysql stop
-   sudo service mysql start
-8. Sync the OpenDSA with the new DB, ODSA-django under OpenDSA-server python manage.py syncdb